-The node name in this file does not necessarily need to be the same as the one that is actually configured into the Brother print server (the name that appears on the printer settings page), however, it is good practice to make the names the same.
-Some operating systems, such as HP-UX, do not accept the "" character in the default name, for these systems you must use a different name).
+The node name in this file does not necessarily need to be the same as the one that is actually configured into the Brother print server (the name that appears on the Network Configuration Page), however, it is good practice to make the names the same.
+See How to Print a Network Configuration Page on page A-8 for information how to print the Network Configuration Page on your print server.
+(Some operating systems, such as HP-UX, do not accept the "" character in the default name, for these systems you must use a different name).